ʻImi Pono no ka ʻĀina

 Kahuapono Student Enrichment Program

 The Kahuapono Student Enrichment Program engages students grades 6-12 in ʻāina-based learning through hands-on restoration work.
 The program takes students to natural areas across Hawaiʻi Island to learn about Hawaiʻi’s unique plants, animals, and ecosystems.
 Students leave with a sense of place and responsibility to care for our island home.

 Interested or know someone who might be?
-Click on the button below to download the Summer 2022 application packet.
+Click on the button below to download the Summer 2023 application packet.
+Applications due May 1.

 *Students must be in grades 6-12 and a resident of Hawaiʻi Island to apply.

 Kahuapono is a name layered with many meanings…

 Hua can mean fruit or seed.
 In this program, many hua, or seeds are planted.
 Students plant native seedlings contributing to the restoration of our native forests and watersheds.
 The experiences students have during this program plant seeds of curiosity within them.
 The incredibly special places we visit plant seeds of desire to learn more about our unique island home.
 On another level, these hua contribute to each student’s kahua, or foundation, firmly rooted in Hawaiʻi Island.
 We hope that this strong foundation in aloha ʻāina will be carried with every student no matter what their future holds.

 I pa‘a pono ka hua, a kupu, a lau, a loa, a a‘a, a mu‘o, a hua hou a‘ela nō!